akmarzhan1/content-suggestion/README.md

-# Welcome to CS162 Final Project
+# Welcome to the Content Suggestion tool

 Welcome to the Content Suggestion Team Project!
 You have two options to access this project: through Heroku and by manually downloading and running locally.